zalando/skipper/docs/tutorials/auth.md

 ### Input Structures

 Input structures to policies follow those that are used by the [opa-envoy-plugin](https://github.com/open-policy-agent/opa-envoy-plugin), the existing [examples and documentation](https://www.openpolicyagent.org/docs/latest/envoy-primer/#example-input) apply also to Skipper.
+Please note that the filters in Skipper always generate v3 input structures.

 ### Passing context to the policy